Dear Advisor: What should I consider when launching an accelerator?

 That is, how would you define founder “success” at the end of the program?
 What will be the cohorts’ (typical) biggest pain point – and one that you’ll be trying to help them solve?
 Is the outcome a prototype of an MVP?
 Something else entirely?

-I highly recommend aiming for an MVP prototype/wireframe.
+I highly recommend aiming for an MVT (Minimum Viable Test) prototype/wireframe.
 Dave Parker's book "Trajectory Startup: from Idea to MVP" is a good resource for founders on how to get there.

 Positioning